National Dong Hwa University: Libraries

-National Dong Hwa University Library stands as the tallest building on campus, offering a spectacular view of the main campus and the Huadong Valley.
-NDHU library holds over two million volumes in both Chinese and foreign languages, is eighth largest academic library in Taiwan.
-The university library is one of only two legal deposit university libraries, alongside National Taiwan University, entitling it to request a free copy of every book published in Taiwan and Nationalist publications.
+National Dong Hwa University Library is the tallest building on campus.
+It holds over two million volumes in both Chinese and foreign languages and is the eighth-largest academic library in Taiwan.
+The university library is one of only two legal deposit university libraries, alongside National Taiwan University.

-The library is regarded as the Pinnacle of Academia, emphasizing the value of knowledge and freedom.
-This is reflected in a motto often heard on campus: "Academics should be the highest temple of a university, not a place where power prevails over knowledge."
-This motto underscores the core values of academic freedom, which views knowledge and freedom as the soul and essence of the university.

 In addition to the University Library and its dependents, it has several specialized libraries; for example, the Yang Mu Library, established in 2016 in honor of the renowned literary figure Yang Mu, which was a gift from Tzu-Hsien Tung, Co-founder of ASUS, and houses all collections of Yang Mu's books, rare poetry collections, and manuscripts from the University of Washington, HKUST, Academia Sinica, and his own home.
 The Sinology Library was established in 2019 through donation from acclaimed sinologist Cheng Ching-mao, which houses a collection of over ten thousand Cheng's rare international and Japanese sinology books and historical materials.